The Brain Eaters: Plot

 In Riverdale, Illinois, a man carrying a lighted glass container bumps into a pedestrian.
 The container is broken, and a fight ensues.

 On their way home, Glenn Cameron and his fiancée, Elaine, are distracted by a light.
-They stop to investigate in nearby woods and find dead animals before coming upon a metal structure resembling a rocket nose cone.
+They stop to investigate in nearby woods and find dead animals before coming upon a metal structure resembling a rocket's nose cone.

 Two days later, in Washington, D.C., a committee reviews classified army footage of the object.
 Also noted are several murders in the nearby town.
 Sen. Walter K. Powers and his assistant Dan Walker fly to Riverdale to investigate and are met by Glenn Cameron, whose father, the mayor, is missing.
 The three drive to the object's location.
 Alice Summers, the mayor's secretary, assists Dr. Paul Kettering, the committee's chief investigator, by recording test results.
 The senator approaches the cone to question Kettering and his assistant, Dr. Wyler.
 The cone appears to be indestructible, and its interior is a maze of tunnels.

 Meanwhile, Mayor Cameron returns to his office, acting as if possessed.
 He takes a pistol from his desk and struggles to point it at his head.
 Kettering, the senator, Alice and Glenn arrive.
 Kettering notices a mound near the mayor's neck and asks him about it.
 The mayor strikes Glenn while attempting to flee.
 The mayor starts shooting and is eventually killed in the hallway by a deputy.

 During the autopsy, the doctor and Kettering find a dead creature attached to the mayor's neck; it injected a toxin into his nervous system.
 Even without being shot, he would have died within 24–48 hours.

 While driving toward the cone, the sheriff sees a man lying on the road.
 The sheriff tries to help the man, who attacks him.
 Another man, holding a glass container, watches the fight.
 The sheriff is knocked out, and the two men remove something from the container.
 The sheriff revives, and the three drive off in his car.

 Aided by Alice, Kettering experiments with a piece of the creature that infected the mayor.
 Like a parasite, it attaches itself to Kettering, who frees himself by burning it.
 Wyler calls Kettering, and they drive to the cone.
 En route, they discover an abandoned electric company utility truck.
 Sen. Powers calls the sheriff, who does not answer, struggling with being possessed.
 Three groups are organized to search for other metal objects.
 Kettering and Alice find the body of the truck's driver with two puncture wounds on the neck.
 While searching, Glenn and Elaine are locked inside a cabin.
 Someone tries to set the cabin on fire, but Glenn shoots at him and escapes with Elaine.
 The three groups reassemble at the mayor's office and discover two glowing containers holding more parasites.
 The senator calls the telegraph office to send a warning to the governor.
 The telegrapher takes down the message but, being possessed, does not send it.